goeiebook/creativelab/narrative.md

 Idempotent.
 So clever.
 A shoo-in for sure.

 A day elapsed.
 Then another.
 Then I revisited my application and discovered it was [broken](https://www.creativelab5.com/s/puukkz).
 The animation didn't play correctly and the console showed an error.
 How did that happen?
 It looked terrible.
 I needed to explain myself.
 Maybe I felt embarassed.
-I addressed a tweet [to message](https://twitter.com/Andrew_Herzog/status/708081805103144960) one of the designers.
+I addressed a tweet to one of the designers asking, "Does this count as breaking it?"
 A response arrived.

 ![the response][tweet]

 Does the academy accept short films?
 I'm not socially adept.
 Maybe I wasn't clear.
 Confusion.
 But then something unanticipated happens: attention.
 Profile views and tweet impressions.
-Twitter analytics measures an increase of 1000%.
+Twitter analytics measured an increase of 1000%.

 ---

 Winter was finally coming to a close.
 The snow melted.
 When snow goes away it leaves a distinctive aftermath.
 Piles of gravel, salt, and soggy cigarette butts.
-Glacial till with snowplow scars and single wet mittens.
+It's like glacial till, but with snowplow scars and single mittens.

 In a pile of detritus was a white ball.
 I picked it up.
 Solid rubber with a grey splotch.
 A lot of bounce.
 Probably a dog toy.
 I put it in my pocket.
 I thought [_I should tweet about this_](https://twitter.com/goeiebook/status/709378927219728384), and formed a plan to carry the ball with me at all times.
-Because by doing so I'd increase the chances of discovering something new.
+Because doing so increases the chances of discovering something new.

 ---

-The 1000% percent increase in views wasn't very impressive considering it came from zero.
-But checking analytics became engrossing.
-There was more signal than noise.
+The 1000% percent increase in views wasn't impressive considering it came from zero.
+Bit it was a new thing to me.
+Checking analytics became fun because there was more signal than noise.
 [The alternative is no fun.][bansky].
-For a while I was king of the #creativelab5 hashtag.
-I'd watch for new submissions and compare them to mine.
-They were bland, like mine; but none were broken, like mine.
+I followed new submissions with a competitive eye.
+Most were bland, like mine; but none were broken, like mine.
 And none had the Techno Crab stamp.
-Then [this masterpiece](https://www.creativelab5.com/s/pnMGi5) arrived.
+I felt like king of the creativelab5 hashtag.
+Then [this](https://www.creativelab5.com/s/pnMGi5) was published.

 ![the both submission][both]

 Excellent presentation, casual phrasing, and three images demonstrating aspects of design.
 And somehow it included new shapes.
-He had figured out how to use the pen.
 I darkened.
+How could this have been made without a pen?

 Stay cool, Abrie.
-You could learn a lot from guys like this.
+You could learn a lot from experts like this.

-Immediately I opened the site and look deeper.
-How could that application have been made without a pen?
+Immediately I opened the site and looked deeper.
 There's a tool called anchor, but I wasn't able to get that to work either.
 The tiny vertex manipulators were aggravating.
 The play bar disappeared at inconvienent times and reappeared when least expected.
-Heavy CPU usage caused my Macbook's fan to whine.
-Apparently none of these problems had held Both back.
+Heavy CPU usage caused made the computer's fan to whine.
+But apparently there had to be a way to work around these problems.

 For insight into sites, the dev console is the window to use.
-I entered commands, searching for new things.
+I began trying commands, searching for new things.
 The [Chrome Dev Console](https://developer.chrome.com/devtools/docs/console) remembers everything entered, including mistakes and typos.
 At first this is helpful, but soon becomes pollution.
 Annoyed, I clicked through the menus looking for a remedy.
 And, as it turns out, the remedy is non-trivial.
 But the search took me to the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage), and within that was an interesting string.

 ![local storage editor][localstorage]